 Install Lexis Audio Editor

 WavePad is very similar to AudioDroid in that it lets you do basic editing tasks like cut, copy, paste, trim, delete, silence selection, etc. Other than that, you can also add various effects like compress, normalize, amplify, noise reduction, etc. The good thing about WavePad is that it is very easy to use thanks to its simple and mostly clutter-free user interface.
 However, the bad thing about WavePad is that it doesn’t support all Android devices.
-For instance, of the two Android devices I have, WavePad is only compatible with one of them.
-Other than that minor inconvenience, WavePad is a good little app.

 Price: The base version of WavePad is free.
 It is limited in terms of features and contains ads.
-You can unlock individual features via in-app purchases or buy the full version for a $14.99.
+You can unlock individual features via in-app purchases or buy the full version for $14.99.

 Best Audio Editor for Android